-To open the Manuals folder select Help → Open Manuals Folder.
-See "About the PDF Documentation Folder" on page 13 for details.
+- To open the Manuals folder select Help → Manuals Folder.
 Note for Linux openSUSE users: This link is not functional.
-To access the folder, navigate to the default location based on your installation type

-To open the Examples based on whether you are in Console Mode or Graphical Mode, select File → Open Examples or Help → Open Examples.
+To access the folder, navigate to the default location based on your installation type - To open the Examples based on whether you are in Console Mode or Graphical Mode, select File → Examples Files or Help → Examples Files.